 - Access to 9 video tutorials “MasterClass” by Marco Simonit: practical demonstration of winter pruning and shoot selection;

 - Access to the students’ helpdesk with the Academy tutors;

-- Option to purchase, together with the exam, a practical training session with our tutors dedicated to winter pruning (8 hours) to prepare for the exam.
+- Option to purchase a practical training session with our tutors (2 sessions dedicated to winter pruning and shoot selection, in total about 12 hours) to do practice and/or prepare for the exam.

 In this chapter we will analyze the first phases of shoot selection after planting the rooted cutting.
 In this and following chapters three different classes of vigour, which we will be able to confirm during the winter pruning, will be described.

 After having defined three different classes of vigour, we will start from forming the trunk of a weak vigour plant in the first winter after the rooted cutting is planted and then do the subsequent shoot selection in spring.